Security-Onion-Solutions/securityonion-docs/administration.rst

 .. image:: images/users.png
   :target: _images/users.png

+The Note column allows administrators to include a short note on a user's account.

-The Role(s) column lists roles assigned to the user as defined in the :ref:`rbac` section.
+The Role column lists roles assigned to the user as defined in the :ref:`rbac` section.

 The Status column will show different icons depending on the status of the account.
 In the screenshot above: